 The court may order a modification and prohibit or limit contact between a child, and a parent’s significant other upon a showing of “competent and substantial evidence” that the contact would have a detrimental effect on the child.
 Cases where the new partner is a convicted felon, substance abuser, sex offender, or has an extensive criminal record, the court is most likely to award such regulation.
 When a parent is only able to provide evidence of the substantial time spent with the child, or cohabitation of the new partner, the court is less likely to find a detrimental effect unless further evidence of harmful actions can be provided, such as endangerment to the child’s welfare.
 One court specifically addressing this issue, held that these restrictions should not overly regulate the private lives of parties and be narrowly tailored Trylko v.
 Trylko 392 So.2d 1034 Therefore, the evidence must be substantial to provide the court with an understanding of the detrimental effect such contact has on your child.

 The ability of having your child in your custody at all times is a difficult hurdle to overcome.
 This battle can become even more difficult when you are concerned for the safety of your child when they are with their other parent and around individuals whom you do not approve of.
-If you are concerned about individuals your former partner brings around your child, contact an experienced Pensacola Child Custody Attorney to discuss your possible legal actions.
+If you are concerned about individuals your former partner brings around your child, contact an experienced attorney to discuss your possible legal actions.